darao1/MusicAndMHClassifier/README.md

 - Created this README file, touch README.md, then opened in explorer to edit.
 - Install pandas and nltk libraries
 - open Jupyter Notebook
-- import libraries and read the csv data, while editing the csv file for ease of calling on the classifier page
+- import libraries and read the csv data.
+I edited the titles in the csv file for ease of calling on the classifier page- using dot notation
--
+- Pulled out my first feature- Primary streaming service, then will pull out age too